 Moreover, keep in mind that making it to the first page is not easy since it is often overcrowded with ads, leaving little space for organic results.
 If you want to go deep on how to do SEO in China, both with Google and Baidu, check our SEO guide.

 Sogou has been established since 2004 and is the second player in China.
-They were able to reach 18% of the market share in May 2019.
+They were able to reach 20.45% of the market share in November 2019, being the chinese search engine with the highest growth in the last year.

 One thing you must know is that Sogou has developed its own algorithm.
 Therefore, do not expect Baidu SEO techniques to work on this search engine.
 Sogou has been very useful for companies who target an audience in low tier locations due to more affordable pay-per-click campaigns.